 You went to every lecture.
 You took notes.
 Then, two weeks before finals, you open them and they read like someone else's notes.
 Fifteen weeks of 90-minute lectures, more than 22 hours of listening, and almost none of it is still in your head.
 That gap between time spent in lectures and memory you can actually use on the exam is what makes every finals season miserable.

 The cause is not your memory, and it is not your note-taking style.
 Notes are a record, not a memory.
-This article shows how to turn lecture notes and slides into flashcards, so that ten minutes on the day of each lecture quietly replaces the all-nighter before the exam.
+Turning that record into memory costs about ten minutes on the day of each lecture, and those ten minutes are what the all-nighter is paying for later.

 Why lecture notes are useless by exam time